 Caney Fork River

 Kayaking the Caney Fork River is a must, and it’s a classic destination to kayak in Tennessee.
-The Caney Fork is a great place for kayaking because it’s both fun and simple.
+The Caney Fork is a great place for kayaking because it’s fun and straightforward.

 The river is 144 miles long and is known as one of the best fishing spots in the state.
 If you are a kayak angler, you will want to kayak this river.
 You can also kayak here because of its beautiful scenery and wildlife, so remember your camera!